A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 It is a strong anti-inflammatory and antioxidant due to its main active compound, curcumin.

-It enhances skin health, builds immunity, promotes joint health, protects liver health, relieves cough, cold, & flu-like symptoms, and aids digestion.
+It improves skin health, boosts immunity, supports joint health, protects the liver, eases cough and cold symptoms, and aids digestion.

 Regular consumption promotes the overall balance of metabolism.